-The DSR display section of the Web Train Detail Report includes a drop-down list box that provides two options for sorting the DSR charts.
-The default option is "Scanner Type," and when selected, the DSR charts are displayed with all the bearing scanner-related DSRs first, followed by all the wheel scanner-related DSRs.
-The second option is by "Axle Number," which sorts all of the DSR records (both bearing and wheel scanner DSRs) by axle number and presents them in order, starting from the lowest axle number represented.
+In the DSR display section of the Train Detail Report, a drop-down list provides two options for sorting the DSR charts.
+The default option is, by "Scanner Type", and, when selected, the DSR charts are displayed with all the bearing scanner-related DSRs first followed by all the wheel scanner-related DSRs.
+The other option is by "Axle Number", which sorts all of the DSR records (both bearing and wheel scanner DSRs) by axle number and presents them in order, starting from the lowest axle number represented.